pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

 >
 ```

 Yep, now we have these `Blah` and two `Bleh` students, who just have their names in them.
-(Ooh, are they viruses?)
 Let's check the list of students quickly?

 ```language-javascript
 > db.students.find();